mohamuhsin/rock-paper-scissors/README.md

 Using const and arrow function syntax, create a function named getUserChoice that takes a single parameter userInput.

 #2 Since a user can pass in a parameter, such as ‘Rock’ or ‘rock’ with different capitalizations, begin by utilizing JavaScript’s toLowerCase() function to make the userInput all lowercase.

+#3 When getting the user’s choice, you should also check to make sure that the user typed a valid choice: ‘rock’, ‘paper’, or ‘scissors’.

+Inside getUserChoice(), write an if/else statement that makes sure the userInput is either 'rock', 'paper', or 'scissors'.
+If it does, then return the userInput.
+If not, use console.log to print an error message to the console.